ultraflynn/tradeprocessing/README.md

 that as a valid change of implementation to ensure no issues with iterating over a collection that has been concurrently modified.

 ### Missing products are logged once
-When a trade references a missing product that is logged once per missing product, rather than for each trade that is referencing it.
-I envisaged the situation where many trades might reference a single missing product and that identifying the missing product was preferable to filling up the logs with the same error.
+When a trade references a product that is missing from the product static data it is defaulted to a product name of "Missing Product Name".
+This happens on each trade that references the missing product but is only logged once to the log output.
+The log file therefore contains a concise list of missing product static data mappings rather than a potentially long list of duplicated missing mapping entries.

 ### Readability over cleverness
 I have specifically avoided trying to show off every language feature, design pattern or framework in this implementation.
 I have